- How to Help A Loved One Seek Inpatient Care for PTSD

 Post-traumatic stress disorder (PTSD) is an anxiety disorder that results from experiencing a severe trauma.
 Suffering from PTSD can make you feel like you’re going crazy – you can’t relax during the day and you can’t sleep no matter how much you try.
 Your brain is always scanning the environment, looking for danger, even in situations where you’re safe.
 People may not relate to what you’re going through, which can make keeping friendships and romantic relationships a major challenge.
 You’re haunted by the experience and no matter how you try, you can’t escape the flashbacks and intrusive memories of the event.
 You may feel you’ll never recover from this horrible disease.

-At Highland Ridge Hospital, we’ve helped a great many teens, adults, and older adults living with post-traumatic stress disorder learn to cope with their symptoms, reduce the severity of symptoms, and go on to lead a happy, productive, and fulfilled life.
+At Highland Ridge Hospital, located in Salt Lake City, we’ve helped a great many teens, adults, and older adults living with post-traumatic stress disorder learn to cope with their symptoms, reduce the severity of symptoms, and go on to lead a happy, productive, and fulfilled life.

 How to Help A Loved One Seek Inpatient Care for PTSD

 When your loved one is struggling with the overwhelming symptoms of post-traumatic stress disorder, you may be at a loss as to how to help them.
 You may not want to say anything for fear of triggering an episode, but you feel your loved one desperately needs help.
-Here are some tips for approaching your loved one and guiding him or her into the treatment he or she needs:
+Here are some tips for approaching your loved one and guiding him or her into the treatment at a hospital or center he or she needs:

 Patience: People who have PTSD may balk at changes and feel shame that they’re struggling with PTSD while many others who went through a similar trouble do not.
 They may feel isolated and alone, unsure of how to even bring up the idea of PTSD.
 Be patient with your loved one.
 His or her outbursts and anger are not directed at you; your loved one may not even be able to control his or her moods.
 Be patient and kind.

-Research PTSD: Being able to approach your loved one from a place of knowledge and compassion can be the difference in them agreeing to treatment and flat-out denying the need for treatment.
+Research PTSD: Being able to approach your loved one from a place of knowledge and compassion can be the difference in them agreeing to treatment at a hospital or treatment center and flat-out denying the need for treatment.
 Learning as much as you can about the symptoms of PTSD will allow you to be your loved one’s advocate and make sure he or she is given the care he or she deserves.

 Listen Openly: PTSD is an anxiety disorder shrouded in shame.
 Most people feel weak for developing the disorder after the trauma because others did not.
 They may be hesitant to talk about their feelings as they fear being judged.
 Listen openly and compassionately to your loved one.
 Ask questions and really listen to the responses.